 - If you have Social Security Income and/or Supplemental Security Income (SSI) and are qualified for Medicare, you may request ONE of the following statements at any time by calling your local Social Security Office: - a.
 "Proof of Income" Letter or "Proof of Award" Letter from Social Security.
 You may request the form online via http://ssa.gov/onlineservices/.
 (It may take up to 10 days for delivery); or - b.
 Form SSA-2458 (Report of Confidential Social Security Benefit Information); or - c.
 Form SSA-4926 SM Statement (Notice of new monthly Medicare Premium) also known as "Your New Benefits Amount" Statement; or - d.
-Current 2010 STRS Monthly Pension Statement, which includes monthly Medicare Part B premium deduction for 2010. - 2) If there are any changes in premium rates, retirees are required to submit a copy of the form letter from Social Security that notifies you of an increase in Medicare premium during the course of the year.
+Current 2011 STRS Monthly Pension Statement, which includes monthly Medicare Part B premium deduction for 2011. - 2) If there are any changes in premium rates, retirees are required to submit a copy of the form letter from Social Security that notifies you of an increase in Medicare premium during the course of the year.
 Generally, rates changed every January. - 3) If you do not qualify for Social Security income, but qualify for Medicare and pay premiums directly, you need to submit one of the following: - a.
-A cancelled check (front and back), and a copy of the 2010 quarterly invoice statement (CMS 500) from the Social Security Office for the current year; or - b.
-The most recent bank or credit card statement showing the current premium for Part B charged against your account (You may redact any other personal financial information); or - c.
+A copy of the 2011 quarterly invoice statement (CMS 500) from the Social Security Office for the current year, plus the most recent bank or credit card statement showing the current premium for Part B charged against your account (You may redact any other personal financial information); or - b.
 A Bank Certification Letter confirming the CMS' Electronic Fund Transfer (EFT) was debited against your checking or saving account.